Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Model and Test

-We extend Durbin regression to a multiple-equation framework and derive an estimator that remains consistent under the $BD$, $GEXOG$, and $EBD$ conditions.
-Starting from \eqref{eq_2.2}, we obtain a multiple-equation specification by exploiting the blockwise VAR($p_0$) representation of $\bar{\ve{z}}_t$ given in Proposition~\ref{proposition:1}:
+We extend Durbin regression to a multiple-equation framework and derive an estimator that remains consistent even under the $EBD$ condition.
+Under Assumption~\ref{assumption:1}, the centered joint process $\bar{\ve z}_t$ admits the blockwise VAR($p_0$) representation in Proposition~\ref{proposition:1}, which can be written as

 Substituting (\ref{eq_durbin_u_var}) for $\ve{u}_t$ into (\ref{eq_2.2}) yields the following regression model: